TDarkShadow/iheartnewvegas/main.md

 - Install **Rigged Shotgun Restoration - Lore-Friendly** (Main files).

 [**Well Rested Overhaul YUP**](https://github.com/Sigourn/iheartnewvegasrepository/blob/main/Well%20Rested%20Overhaul%201.0%20YUP.7z)
 Expands how the Well Rested effect works.
-Effect duration is now in actual game hours, gives a few more buffs aside from increased XP, and patches all the game prostitutes' scripts to also grant the buff for purchasing their services. [**Link**](https://www.nexusmods.com/newvegas/mods/64628) to original mod by **miguick**.
+Effect duration is now in actual game hours, gives a few more buffs aside from increased XP, and patches all the game prostitutes' scripts to also grant the buff for purchasing their services.

+> ℹ️ [**Link**](https://www.nexusmods.com/newvegas/mods/64628) to original mod by **miguick**, edited to include YUP fixes.

 [**Lobotomite Tweaks**](https://www.nexusmods.com/newvegas/mods/61706)
 Makes the Old World Blues Lobotomites more challenging by equiparating their traits with those of a freshly operated player.